Ashburn Girl Scouts Work to Protect Wildlife from Cigarette Butts - Loudoun Now

 “They were shocked,” Yarbrough said.
 “They learned that they can help their community and the animals in their community.”

-Yarbrough said her daughter, Nikki, also told the other girls about a time when she saw her neighbor flick a cigarette butt into her yard, which caught her lawn and deck on fire.
+Yarbrough said her daughter, Nikki, also told the other girls about a time when she saw her neighbor flick a cigarette butt into her yard, setting her lawn and deck on fire.

-During a campout last fall, the girls asked the person in charge of making peach cobbler to keep the large tin cans that once held peaches.
+During a campout last fall, the girls asked the person in charge of making peach cobbler to keep the large tin peach cans.
 Each of the eight girls later coated some of those cans in grout and stuck river pebbles to the sides for decoration and dropped them off at Ashburn Farm Association pools.
 They even drafted a set of directions for others to make their own Frenzie Cans, all in an effort to help save the environment and its diverse wildlife by encouraging the proper disposal of cigarette butts.

 The girls hope the cans keep many cigarette butts off the ground, out of bird nests and out of the stomachs of animals like squirrels, rabbits, foxes, skunks, geese, fish and turtles as far downstream as the Atlantic Ocean.